Limegrass/eslint-plugin-import-alias/docs/rules/import-alias.md

-# import-alias/import-alias: Encourage use of defined aliases
+# import-alias/import-alias: Enforce use of defined aliases

 ## Rule Details